scoconno/scoconno.github.io/Teaching/Mind/Dualism/index.md

 Beliefs about his functions:
 :   He takes nourishment, moves, senses, and thinks.

 Many of these beliefs can be doubted.
-An evil demon could trick him into thinking he has a body.
-An evil demon could trick him into thinking that he really moves.
-But Descartes thinks that some cannot be doubted.

-**Cogito Ergo Sum**

-He cannot doubt that he is a being that thinks, i.e., the Evil Demon  could never deceive one into thinking that one doesn’t think, or into thinking that one thinks when one doesn’t, in fact, think.
+An evil demon could trick him into thinking he has a body when in fact he does not.
+An evil demon could trick him into thinking that he really moves when in fact he does not.
+But Descartes thinks that some beliefs cannot be doubted.
+Namely, he cannot doubt that he is a being that thinks, i.e., the Evil Demon  could never deceive one into thinking that one doesn’t think, or into thinking that one thinks when one doesn’t, in fact, think.
 But what is thinking?

 Descartes claims that thinking involves doubting, understanding, affirming, refusing to affirm, desiring, having mental images, being aware of what comes from senses (even if the senses are being deceived).
-Thus, Descartes claims that he know that he exists, he thinks, and that he affirms, desires, and so on.
+Thus, Descartes claims that he knows that he exists, he thinks, and that he affirms, desires, and so on.

-### Problems with the Cogito

-There are several problems with the Cogito.
-The most famous is that it seems to assume what it seeks to prove.
-Descartes argues, ‘I am thinking, therefore I exist’.
-This argument has as a premise, `I am thinking' and this premise presupposes that the subject of the thought exists.
-Since the subject of the thought is `I', the premise assumes the conclusion, i.e., it assumes that I exist.
-An argument that assumes what it is trying to prove is obviously circular.
-And recall that Descartes is supposed to be testing whether he can doubt his own existence.
-He is begging the question if he argues, ‘I exist, therefore I cannot doubt that I exist.’

-We might try save Descartes by reformulating the argument in a non-question begging way:

-1. There is a thought
-2. Therefore I exist

-The Evil Demon certainly cannot deceive us into thinking that there is no thought occurring.
-This argument also avoids begging the question in the way the argument above does.
-However, the argument is invalid.
-We  cannot infer from the fact that there is someone doing P, that we are that person  doing P. Thus, even if we can infer from the fact that a thought  exists that *someone* is thinking, we cannot infer that we are the ones thinking that thought.

-## Arguments for Substance Dualism
+## Substance Dualism Again

-Descartes offers his famous “cogito” argument: “I think, therefore I exist.”
-This inference convinces him that he can be absolutely certain about his own existence; his existence is one perfectly indubitable bit of knowledge he has.
-Now that he knows he exists, he wonders what kind of thing he is, asking, ``But what then am I?''
-He answers: “A thinking thing”.
-And a thinking thing is “a thing that doubts, understands, affirms, denies, is willing, is unwilling, and also imagines and has sensory perceptions.”

-Descartes cannot deny that he is a thinking thing.
-He therefore knows that he exists and he knows what kind of thing he is.
-He proceeds to inquire into whether the thinking thing is the same as his body.
-All of the following arguments turn on identifying some feature that the soul has but the body does not.
+Descartes' “cogito” argument, “I think, therefore I exist”, convinces him that he can be absolutely certain that he exists and that he is “A thinking thing”, “a thing that doubts, understands, affirms, denies, is willing, is unwilling, and also imagines and has sensory perceptions.”
+Since he knows he is a thinking being, he now asks whether this thinking being could be identical to a body, i.e., is it his body that is thinking or is his mind a separate substance from his body.
+He will argue that a thinking thing cannot be identical to a body and so will conclude that that the body and mind are distinct from one another.
+All of his arguments turn on identifying some feature that the mind has but the body does not.
 In general: To show that X ≠ Y, all we need do is find a single property P such that X has P but Y lacks it, or Y has P but X lacks it.
 Such a property P can be called a differential property for X and Y.

 #### Argument 1